Request a Demo

 2023 Star Ratings Update: Digital Engagement’s Role in Closing Diabetic Care Gaps

 38% of all eligible Medicare Advantage plans saw a decrease in the Diabetes Care – Kidney Disease Monitoring measure performance from 2022 to 2023 Star Ratings.
 The year 2022 marks the final measurement year for this measure, with Kidney Health Evaluation for Patients with Diabetes (KED) being the proposed replacement.
-Acknowledging this, plans are in a unique position to raise performance scores and improve kidney health for diabetic members using innovative technology and frictionless engagement solutions as they prompt their member populations and provider groups to manage a new measure.
+Acknowledging this, plans are uniquely positioned to raise performance scores and improve kidney health for diabetic members using digital health engagement solutions for condition management as they prompt their member populations and provider groups to manage a new measure.

 • Social Proof: Highlighting that a member’s peers are undergoing the exam can increase the likelihood that they will schedule their appointment.